-Teamsters Local 856 Welcomes More Than 1,800 Members Following a Year-Long Organizing Campaign for Strong Representation
+Local 856 Welcomes More Than 1,800 Members Following a Year-Long Campaign

-(SAN BRUNO, Calif.) – Classified employees of West Contra Costa Unified School District voted overwhelmingly today to join Teamsters Local 856 as they push for improved wages, health care and other benefits.
-The workers voted by mail over the past month and ballots were counted today at the regional office of the Public Employment Relations Board.
+Classified employees of West Contra Costa Unified School District voted overwhelmingly in June to join Local 856 as they push for improved wages, health care and other benefits.
 There are more than 1,800 members in the bargaining unit.

-“With this vote, workers at West Contra Costa Unified have come together to send a message: they deserve better,” said Peter Finn, Secretary-Treasurer of Teamsters Local 856.
+“With this vote, workers at West Contra Costa Unified have come together to send a message: they deserve better,” said Peter Finn, Secretary-Treasurer of Local 856 in San Bruno, Calif.
 “We will aggressively represent these new members and bring forward demands for fairness and respect on the job.
-As Teamsters, their voices will be amplified and the district should hear them – they are ready to fight and they have a strong union to back them.”
+As Teamsters, their voices will be amplified and the district should hear them—they are ready to fight and they have a strong union to back them.”

 “My co-workers and I knew it was time for strong representation.
 That’s what this vote was about for us.
 It’s about having a union that will fight for us and give us a powerful voice,” said Heidi Estrella, an attendant clerk.